 This Fund invests in a combination of equity and fixed-income securities, which subjects the Fund to market risk.
 This combination subjects the Fund to a variety of risks inherent in both types of investments, including credit risk, equity investment risk, fixed income risk, interest rate risk, and prepayment risk.
 Since the Fund invests outside of Canada, it is subject to foreign investment risk and foreign currency risk.
-These and other risks are described starting on page 54.
+These and other risks are described starting on page 55.
 The following table shows which risks apply to this Fund:

 Primary Risk Secondary Risk Low or Not a Risk

 Capital Depletion 0

-Commodity 0
+Commodity •

 Concentration •

 Convertible Securities 0

-Credit ٠
+Credit •

 Cryptocurrency 0

-Cyber Security 0
+Cyber Security •

-Derivatives 0
+Derivatives •

-Emerging Markets 0
+Emerging Markets •

-Equity Investment ٠
+Equity Investment •

-ESG Investment Objective or Strategy ٠
+ESG Investment Objective or Strategy •

-ETF 0
+ETF •

 Extreme Market Disruptions •

-Fixed Income Investment ٠
+Fixed Income Investment •

-Foreign Currency ٠
+Foreign Currency •

-Foreign Investment ٠
+Foreign Investment •

 High Yield Securities •

+Indexing 0

-Interest Rate ٠
+Interest Rate •

-Primary Risk Secondary Risk Low or Not a Risk

-Large Transaction 0
+Large Transaction •

 Legislation •

-Leverage 0

 Liquidity •

+Primary Risk Secondary Risk Low or Not a Risk

-Market
+Market •

 Portfolio Manager •

-Prepayment
+Prepayment •

-Securities Lending, Repurchase and Reverse Repurchase Transaction 0
+Securities Lending, Repurchase and Reverse Repurchase Transaction •

 Senior Loans •

-Series 0
+Series •

 Short-Selling •

 Small Company •

 Small/New Fund 0

 Taxation •

 Tracking 0

-The table below lists major events and other changes to the name, investment objectives, investment strategies or portfolio managers or sub-advisors of the Fund that have occurred since November 2013:
+The table below lists major events and other changes to the name, investment objectives, investment strategies or portfolio managers or sub-advisors of the Fund that have occurred in the last 10 years: